 The CO2 plume monitoring component of the program will provide information to evaluate the extent to which the CO2 plume has spread and whether any leakage of the CO2 or injection zone fluids through the confining zone has occurred.
-The primary components of the CO2 plume monitoring are Pulsed Neutron Logging (PNL) and time-lapse surface seismic data, but additional data will also be gathered from pressure and temperature monitoring.
+The primary components of the CO2 plume monitoring are Pulsed Neutron Logging (PNL) and time-lapse surface seismic data, but additional data will also be gathered from pressure and temperature monitoring and passive seismic monitoring.